 Figure 1: High Level Framework

 The network layer is depicted using an end-to-end 5G network.
-The computing layer is composed of different computing tiers, namely, the central cloud, the edge cloud (e.g. Telco Edge) connecting to the RAN or Core and far edge capabilities attached to the constrained devices (e.g. UEs or CPEs), which are in the scope of this study.
+The computing layer is composed of different computing tiers, namely, the central cloud, the edge cloud (e.g. Telco Edge) connected to network edge and far edge capabilities associated with the constrained devices (e.g. UEs or CPEs).
 Far edge capabilities may be embedded in the constrained terminal devices or provisioned externally.
-Constrained devices may be battery-powered, mobile, or volatile, as compared to the traditional edge clouds connecting to the RAN or Core.
-The constrained devices can provide federated services involving more than one constrained device.
-The application layer including telemetry, training and inference functionalities are envisioned to be distributed across the different computing tiers, including far edge constrained devices.
-Applications and functions may be hosted anywhere in the computing stratum (cloud, edge cloud or far edge devices).
+Constrained devices may be battery-powered, mobile, volatile, with limited compute and connectivity as compared to the traditional edge clouds.
+The constrained devices may collaborate and exchange information among themselves.
+The application layer, which may provide functionalities such as telemetry, training and inference, are envisioned to be distributed across different computing tiers, including far edge constrained devices.
+Applications and functions may be hosted anywhere in the computing stratum (cloud, edge or far edge devices).

 Editor’s note: Some requirement might be commonly introduced by multiple use cases.
 Therefore, the rapporteur intends to summarize a list of gaps in the end of Clause 5 and treat corresponding solutions in Clause 6.